Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Mycomorphs</td>
       <td>Fungal fluid hybrids with a decentralized nervous system.
 Spread via spores that form smal bloblets when moistened.
-Exhibit slow teritorial expansion and collective intelligence.
+Exhibit slow territorial expansion and collective intelligence.
 Known to create bioluminescent signals in ritualistic patterns.
 Not always hostile; some subtypes maintain defensive symbiosis with cryptoflora or Thresholders.</td>
     </tr>
   </table>
 </details>